hughrun/ephemetoot/README.md

 ## Contributing
 ephemetoot is tested using `pytest`.

-For all bugs, suggestions, pull requests or other contributions, please check the [contributing guide](./docs/contributing.md).
+For bugs or other contributions, please check the [contributing guide](./docs/contributing.md).

 ## License
 This project and all contributions are [licensed](./LICENSE) under the GPL 3.0 or future version